ethereumclassic/ethereumclassic.github.io/content/why-classic/genesis/index.en.md

 ## The Original Ethereum Vision

 In the beginning, there was "Build Unstoppable Applications" and for a time, it was good.
-It was a real revolution, as your average developer could create a new type of software that could not be stopped or censored by anyone.
+It was a real revolution, as your average developer was able to create a new type of software that could not be stopped or censored by anyone.
 In the early days, there was unified support behind the concept of _Code is Law_ within the Ethereum community.
 It was not just uncontroversial, but the mission itself.

-The phrase "Build Unstoppable Applications" [appeared](https://web.archive.org/web/20150802035735/https://www.ethereum.org/) on the official Ethereum website, which as we [previously](/why-classic/code-is-law) looked at, is equivalent to _Code is Law_.
+The phrase "Build Unstoppable Applications" [appeared](https://web.archive.org/web/20150802035735/https://www.ethereum.org/) on the official Ethereum website, which as we [previously](/why-classic/code-is-law) looked at, is a feature that depends on _Code is Law_.
 Unstoppability means that Smart Contract code is the ultimate arbiter of transaction outcomes, as opposed to courts or other forces outside the contract layer who would otherwise be able to stop or overrule applications.

 > Why are blockchains useful?
 > \- You can run applications on them, and convince your users that your application will remain working even if you lose interest in maintaining it, you are bribed or threatened to manipulate the application state in some way, or you acquire a profit motive to manipulate the application state in some way